 Depending on the CompLife policy, premiums may be guaranteed to stay level for a period of time, but this isn’t always the case.
 To reduce costs and increase the policy’s value over time, Northwestern Mutual lets you use dividends to purchase paid-up whole life insurance.
 These are essentially miniature policies that replace the policy’s term coverage (lowering your premiums), increase the permanent death benefit, and add to the policy’s cash value.

 CompLife is a helpful product from Northwestern Mutual if you have both short and long-term life insurance needs and want to diversify your portfolio with a cash value policy.
 However, if you need both term and permanent coverage, but aren’t interested in the cash value component, you should also consider combining guaranteed universal coverage and term coverage.
 Though these can only be purchased as separate policies, guaranteed universal life insurance has little to no cash value, so it’s considerably less expensive for permanent coverage than whole life insurance.

 Similar to its whole life policies, Northwestern Mutual’s universal life insurance policies are fairly traditional but offer multiple payment structures:

-- Single Premium: You make a single large payment when purchasing the policy, but there are no further payments.
+- Single Premium: You make a single large payment when purchasing the policy, and there are no further payments.

 Aside from their payment structure, Northwestern Mutual’s universal life insurance policies are similar to those available from other insurers.
-The cash value grows according to a rate determined in the policy and can be borrowed against.
-Premiums are flexible, as you can pay more in certain years to drive up the cash value, and pay less in other years using the cash value to meet the minimums.
+The cash value grows according to a rate determined in the policy, and the amount can be borrowed against.
+Premiums are flexible; you can pay more in certain years to drive up the cash value and less in other years using the cash value to meet the minimums.
 As with their whole life policies, Northwestern Mutual’s universal policies are participating, meaning you are eligible to receive dividends.